kwaledesign/Coding-Standards/README.md

 >Sullivan](https://github.com/stubbornella/oocss/wiki)

 ### Two Main Principles of OOCSS
-* Seperation of Structure from Skin - distinquish between structure styles (boxy-model) and skin styles (color, font, gradients) and abstract these styles inot class-based modules to allow re-use[6].
+1. Seperation of Structure from Skin - distinquish between structure styles (box-model) and skin styles (color, font, gradients) and abstract these styles inot class-based modules to allow re-use[6].
-* Seperation of Container and Conent - avoid all explicit parent-child relationship within style declarations so that a module's style is not dependant upon its container which allows the module to be reused.
+2. Seperation of Container and Conent - avoid all explicit parent-child relationship within style declarations so that a module's style is not dependant upon its container which allows the module to be reused.

 ### Additional Object Oriented Principles
-* Single Responsibility Principle - an object should have only a single responsibility, and that responsibility should be entirely encapsulated by the object[7][8].
+* **Single Responsibility Principle** - an object should have only a single responsibility, and that responsibility should be entirely encapsulated by the object[7][8].
-* Open/Closed Principle - entities (classes, modules, functions, etc.) are open for extension, but closed for modification.
+* **Open/Closed Principle** - entities (classes, modules, functions, etc.) are open for extension, but closed for modification.
 Base rules may be extended, but not directly modifiablei.
 This is why directly styling HTML tags is not advisable - reduce the amount of gobal element styles in order to reduce the chances of breaking the open/closed principle[7][9].
-* Liskov Substitution Principle - objects should be replaceable with instances or their sub-components without breaking.
+* **Liskov Substitution Principle** - objects should be replaceable with instances or their sub-components without breaking.
 Sub-components that `@extend` a module should be interchangable with the base module itself.
 To keep true to this principle, a module's subcomponent(s) should never affect layout.
 For
-  example: `.m-btn__primary--sign-up` should be interchangable with `.m-btn`.
+  example: `.m-btn__primary--sign-up` should be interchangable with `.m-btn` [7].
-  [7].
-* Entity Segregation Principle - If ever it becomes awkward to interchange a subcomponent with its base module, or if it becomes necessary to redefine too many properties, move the subcomponent into its own custom module.
+* **Entity Segregation Principle** - If ever it becomes awkward to interchange a subcomponent with its base module, or if it becomes necessary to redefine too many properties, move the subcomponent into its own custom module.
 It is sometimes better to have multiple base modules oppossed to a single generic